 The BA (Honours) program provides an intensive and in-depth program of study over a period of four years.

-At least 9.0 of your credits must be in Anthropology (with the option of including some Sociology courses).
+At least 9.0 of your credits must be in Anthropology and/or Sociology.
 As an Honours student in Anthropology, you will be expected to have at least 3.0 credits in one discipline outside Anthropology and Sociology, such as economics, geography, history, philosophy, political science or psychology.

-Honours programs in Sociology and Anthropology can be combined with other disciplines for a Combined Bachelor of Arts (BA) (Honours) degree.
-Students must complete 7.0 credits in either Sociology or Anthropology and fulfill the requirements for the other discipline.
+Honours programs can be combined with other disciplines for a Combined Bachelor of Arts (BA) (Honours) degree.
+Students must complete 7.0 credits in either Anthropology or Sociology and fulfill the requirements for the other discipline.

-The workplace Sociology and Anthropology prepare you for a variety of careers.
+Anthropology and Sociology prepare you for a variety of careers.
 Some graduates apply their social sciences knowledge directly in research, teaching, policy development, or in personnel or correctional services.
 Others go on to careers in federal government departments such as Industry Canada and Statistics Canada.

 Many other graduates work in the fields of international development and community development, as researchers and analysts.
 At the municipal and regional levels, social sciences graduates are found in areas such as consultation, research, policy planning and administration.

-BA (Honours) graduates may also be eligible to go on to graduate studies in Anthropology as well as a variety of fields including:
+BA (Honours) graduates may also be eligible to go on to graduate studies in Anthropology and Sociology as well as a variety of fields including:

 - Canadian studies;